 This is true, the neo-Kantians point out, even if our decisions are the effect of causal powers over which we have no control.
-Since no facts of which we could possibly become aware can force us to attribute any particular significance to them, and since in order to decide what to do, we must attribute some significance to the facts of which we are aware (even if this involves taking them to have no significance at all), our decisions are "up to us."
+Since no facts of which we could possibly become aware can force us to attribute any particular significance to them, and since in order to decide what to do, we must attribute some significance to the facts of which we are aware (even if this involves taking them to have no significance at all), our decisions are “up to us.”
 According to those who press this line of argument, our authority over our own actions would not be illusory even if our mode of exercising it were causally determined by events or states of affairs over which we have no control.
 Even under these circumstances, no events or states of affairs would have the power to determine what we have reason to do.
-So even under these circumstances, no events or states of affairs could prevent us from reaching our own conclusions on this point and acting accordingly.
-(Note that since this argument relies on the connection between determining what we have reason to do and determining what we will do, it can also be endorsed by those who take acting for reasons to involve a responsiveness to theoretical reasons.
-Indeed, there is a loose sense in which an agent's point of view is “practical” as long as the truth of her predictions depends on the fact that she makes them.)
+So even under these circumstances, we have to reach our own conclusions on this point and acting accordingly.
+(Note that since this argument relies on the connection between determining what we have reason to do and determining what we will do, it can also be endorsed by those who take acting for reasons to involve responding to theoretical reasons.
+Indeed, there is a loose sense in which an agent’s point of view is “practical” as long as the truth of her predictions depends on the fact that she makes them.)

 - Albritton, R., 1985, “Freedom of Will and Freedom of Action,” Proceedings and Addresses of the American Philosophical Association, 59(2): 239–251.